LorisSigrist/mandelbrot-explorer/README.md

 # Mandelbrot Explorer

 A WebGL based Mandelbrot Explorer, wrapped in a Webcomponent.

+:warning: **Disclaimer:** Because this is a WebGl Based implementation, the precision is limited.
+After about 10'000x Zoom the 32-bit-float precision limit is reached and the image falls appart.

 ## Usage
 ### Install